kailanak1/mealp/README.md

     - bundle install
     - rake db:migrate
     - rails s
+4) From your web browswer:
     - navigate to your localhost server
-    - in localhost type /users/new to create an account -you must make a new post BEFORE navigating the site
+    - in localhost type /users/new to create an account
+    - you must make a new post BEFORE navigating the site

-4) Enjoy :)
+5) Enjoy :)

 ## Author
 Kailana Kahawaii

-## Licence
-This project is licensed under the GNU GPL (https://www.gnu.org/licenses/gpl-3.0.en.html)

 ## Contributing
 Contributions are welcome.
 Submit a pull request!